membraneframework-labs/guide/guide/creating_app/advanced.md

 # More advanced pipelines

-After succcessfully running your first Membrane Pipeline, we can move on to more complicated stuff.
+After successfully running your first Membrane Pipeline, we can move on to more complicated stuff.
-In this guide, we will show you how to provide options for pads, how to link an element with dynamic pad(s) and how to introduce synchronization of start between elements
+In this guide, we will show you how to provide options for pads, how to link an element with dynamic pad(s) and how to introduce synchronization of start between elements.

 ## Pad options